 Major Clergy Transitions

-- For cogregations undergoing a clergy transition, clergy transition and search support are provided in partnership with the Central Conference of American Rabbis (CCAR) and the American Conference of Cantors (ACC) before, during and after the search process.
+- For congregations undergoing a clergy transition, clergy transition and search support are provided in partnership with the Central Conference of American Rabbis (CCAR) and the American Conference of Cantors (ACC) before, during and after the search process.
 Congregations should contact the URJ as soon as they are considering a transition, or when concerns about other matters develop.
 For more information and for support, contact Rabbi Paula Feldstein (PFeldstein@urj.org).

 - The Shallat Rabbinic Transition Program and Retreat offers opportunities for presidents and new senior/solo rabbis to build strong, effective working relationships that foster the rabbi’s successful integration into the congregational community.

 - An online discussion group in the URJ's interactive platform, The Tent, provides congregational leaders with the opportunity to hold discussions and share resources with other leaders from across North America who are also undergoing a transition or who are knowledgeable about the process.

 - The URJ Rabbinic Transition Roadmap is a self-guided resource for congregations undergoing senior/solo rabbinic transitions will soon be available to assist congregations in "saying goodbye" to their current rabbi and "saying hello" to his or her successor.
 To request access to this resource, fill out our form.

 Lay-Clergy Relationships, Conflict and Crisis Management

 - Rabbi Janet Offel (JOffel@urj.org) and Rabbi David Fine (DFine@urj.org) provide support to congregational leaders dealing with challenging interpersonal situations between lay leaders, clergy, and professionals.

 - The North American Commission on Rabbinic Congregational Relations (NCRCR) is a joint commission of the URJ and the CCAR.
-The NCRCR is uniquely equipped to help both URJ congregations and CCAR rabbis when tensions arise in a synagogue.
+The NCRCR is uniquely equipped to help URJ congregations employing CCAR-member rabbis when tensions arise in a synagogue.
 The NCRCR is chaired by Rabbi William Kuhn, on behalf of the CCAR, and Ms. Robin Kosberg, on behalf of the URJ.
 Reach out to either Rabbi Kuhn (firstname.lastname@example.org) or to Robin (email@example.com) for a confidential consultation.

 Support for Congregations Considering a Merger or Collaboration